lukestein/bitbar_todays_tweets/README.md

 ## Caveats

-This is very much a work-in-progress toy project by a highly amateur Python programmer.
+This is very much a work-in-progress, toy project by a highly amateur Python programmer.
 Also, there is currently no error handling.